Antonio Gibson Player Prop Bets for NFL Week 18 | Washington vs. New York 1/9/2022

 - Gibson did not record a rush attempt in last week's game versus the Eagles.

-- Gibson has run for 55 yards on 21 carries (18.3 yards per game) with one touchdown during his last three games.
+- Gibson has 21 carries for 55 yards (18.3 yards per game) and one touchdown over his last three outings.

-- He's also hauled in eight passes for 68 yards (22.7 per game) and one touchdown.
+- He's also tacked on eight catches for 68 yards (22.7 per game) and one touchdown.

 Gibson's Washington Teammates